kasper-piskorski/docs/pages/documentation/3-building-an-ontology/basic-ontology.md

 ## Allowing Roles To Be Played

 Above we defined 4 roles, `spouse1`, `spouse2`, `parent`, and `child`.
-The next step is to give our Entity Types permission to play specific Roles.
+The next step is to give our Entity Types permission to play specific roles.
 We do this explicitly so that we don't accidentally relate data which should not be related.
 For example, this will prevent us from accidentally saying that a `dog` and a `person` can have a child.